cositools/cosi-data-challenges/README.md

     - Background also includes the Galactic diffuse continuum for the first time.
   - New methods in both MEGAlib and cosipy to account for Earth occultation with a non-zenith pointing.
   - First time including polarization.
   - Restructuring and refinement of the cosi-data-challenges repository.
+  - Simulated 43 unique sources, running 71 different source simulations in total (using multiple models for some of the sources).
   - Numerous improvements to cosipy:
     - First version of source injector.
     - New implementation of Earth occultation in point source response.
     - First polarization tools.
     - New methods to estimate the background for continuum sources and line sources.
     - Refinements and further developments of imaging class.
     - New extended source response class.
+  - Contains 5 new tutorials (in addition to the ones released with DC2) demonstrating the tools/methods needed for completing the challenges, included as part of the cosipy release:
+    - Source injector
+    - TS maps
+    - Polarization (ASAD method)
+    - Continuum background estimation
+    - Line background estimation
 </details>

 <details>